Easter: Let’s Feast!

 So, what is a feast?
 Josef Pieper offers an answer in his book In Tune with the World: A Theory of Festivity.
 Pieper, as Rebecca Teti notes, argues that to have a proper Christian feast, we should have (1) a reason to celebrate, (2) a sacrifice of our time and the fruits of our labor, (3) preparation, and (4) practical expression.

-We should see all four elements in the way with treat our Sundays, our weekly mini-feast.
+We should see all four elements in the way we treat our Sundays, our weekly mini-feast.
 We inherited a day of rest and worship from the Jews, who set aside the the seventh day of every week to imitate God, who rested on the seventh day of His work of creation.

 Christians retain that idea in our “Sabbath” as well.
 But we celebrate it on Sunday, the first day of the week.
 Why?
 Because Jesus rose from the dead on a Sunday.